Dak Lak Vietnam Travel Guide

 Find it at local eateries, especially near Phan Chu Trinh Street.

-Sliced beef quickly cooked in a hot, tangy tamarind-based broth, served with fresh herbs and grains of rice paper.
+Sliced beef quickly made in a hot, tangy tamarind-based broth, served with fresh herbs and rice paper.

 Specialized dining places offer this flavorful dish.